galette/galettedoc/source/usermanual/avancee.rst

 * **secret**: a password or a token.
 Its value is never displayed, only whether one is set, and it is changed from the settings form,
 * **locked**: a constant declared in :ref:`behavior.inc.php <behavior>` takes precedence over the stored value.
 Remove it from that file to manage the setting from here,
 * **unknown**: a row found in database that Galette does not describe.
 It may come from an older version or from a plugin.
 It is displayed, never edited.

+A setting can also carry an **alpha** label, on top of its status.
+It drives a feature that has not been through a release yet: it works, but it has seen little use.
+Try it on a test instance before your production one, and `report what you find <https://bugs.galette.eu>`_.

 .. image:: ../_styles/static/images/usermanual/advanced_config_legend.png
    :scale: 50%